ethereum/devp2p/discv5/discv5-theory.md

 fails ordinary Discovery v5 liveness checks ceases to be eligible for insertion into TopDisc service tables.

-## TopDisc Capability
+## ENR Capability

-A node indicates support for TopDisc by including the [`topic-discovery`][topic-discovery-entry] entry in its ENR.
+A node indicates support for service discovery messages by including the [`ng`][ng-entry] entry in its ENR.

-    topic-discovery = <version>
+    ng = <version>

-The value of `topic-discovery` is an unsigned integer identifying the supported TopDisc protocol version.
-Nodes whose ENR does not contain `topic-discovery`, or whose `topic-discovery` value is not supported by the local implementation are not inserted into service tables and are not selected for TopDisc registration or lookup requests.
+The value of `ng` is an unsigned integer identifying the supported TopDisc protocol version.
+Nodes whose ENR does not contain `ng`, or whose `ng` value is not supported by the local implementation are not inserted into service tables and are not selected for TopDisc registration or lookup requests.

-[topic-discovery-entry]: ../enr-entries/topic-discovery.md

 ## Services and Service Identifiers